Do I need a negative COVID-19 test in order to travel to the United States?

 - Any documentation supporting your request (e.g., information regarding your proposed business visit, the nature of your humanitarian reasons, etc.)

-- Copy o your valid visa or ESTA confirmation number
+- Copy of your valid visa or ESTA confirmation number

 If the Embassy approves your national interest exception (NIE) request, you will be allowed to take only one trip to the United States, and you must travel within 30 days of the date of the approval.
 If you wish to travel again in the future, you will need to seek another NIE approval.

-You may travel to the United States without following any additional procedures if you hold a valid visa in any of the following categories:
+You may travel to the United States without following any additional procedures (other than a negative COVID-19 test, as outlined above) if you hold a valid visa in any of the following categories:

 - Official visas: A, G, NATO